Svanik/Diabetes-Neural-Network/README.md

 model.add(Dense(5, activation='relu'))
 ```

-Sigmoid is used instead of relu because relu yields 1 or 0, and the output needs to be a percentage and sigmoid will yield a float between 0 and 1, which will be the predicted percentage of diagnosis. <br />
+Sigmoid is used instead of relu because relu yields 1 or 0, and the output needs to be a percentage and sigmoid will yield a float between 0 and 1, which will be the predicted percentage of a diabetes diagnosis. <br />
 ```python
 model.add(Dense(1, activation='sigmoid'))
 ```

-Compile the neural network using binary cross entropy to calculate loss and adam gradient descent (optimizer) for optimize the metric accuracy.<br />
+Compile the neural network using binary cross entropy to calculate loss(loss function) and adam gradient descent (optimizer) for optimize the metric accuracy.<br />
 ```python
 model.compile(loss="binary_crossentropy", optimizer="adam", metrics=['accuracy'])
 ```

 Call the function to fit the neural network to the data (training the network) on x_train and y_train the input and output of the training portion of data.
 The validation of accuracy will be performed using x_test and y_test the testing portion this is done so that the model can be validated on data combinations it is has never seen before.
 Epoch is an iteration through the training process each epoch consists of two parts.
-The first is the froward run, the testing data is run through the model and then for each prediction binary cross entropy is performed to calculate error.
+The first is the forward pass, the testing data is passed through the model and then for each prediction binary cross entropy is performed to calculate error.
 The second part is optimizing the model using adam by gradient descent to adjust weights based off the results of binary cross entropy.
 Finally, the testing data is run through to get an accuracy score.
 It is defined to repeat this 1000 times to fine tune the weights of the model.<br />
 ```python
 model.fit(x_train, y_train, epochs=1000, batch_size=10,validation_data=(x_validation, y_validation))
 ```